 Appreciate the good your employees do for the organization but don’t rebuke, if they haven’t been able to perform.
 Enable them to do their best and come out of all the challenging situations positively.
 Encourage them to give their best shot and experience the change.

 15. Do you know the organization’s expectations of you?

-It is essential employee morale survey process begins with designing a survey or a questionnaire that consists of the right survey questions.
+It is essential your employee morale survey process begins with designing a survey or a questionnaire that consists of the right employee survey questions.
 A survey is a powerful tool that helps collect feedback.
-This feedback is acted upon in the right manner and with the correct approach can help an organization improve their working environment drastically, thereby improving employee morale.
+This feedback is acted upon in the right manner and with the correct approach can help an organization improve its working environment drastically, thereby improving employee morale.
 There are three ways of achieving this:

 1. Design your survey with the right questions.
 What questions you ask your employees will determine the kind of information you will receive from them.
 Use absolutely essential questions.
 Ask a mix of open-ended and close-ended questions to strike a balance.

 2. Keep your survey simple.
 As humans, we have a tendency of over complicating things.
-It is advisable to keep your survey simple by not including too many jargons or technical terms that will not be understood easily.
+It is advisable to keep your survey simple by not including too many jargon or technical terms that will not be understood easily.
 What your respondents won’t understand they won’t respond to, in this way you are missing out on critical information.

 3. Test your survey before you deploy it.
 It is important you proofread your survey and test it for any possible errors or mistakes before you send it to your employees.
 Something as valuable as feedback should be taken on an error-free platform.